Repanidi

 Repanidi (Ρεπανίδι) is a village and a community in the northeast of the island of Lemnos, Greece.
 It is part of the municipal unit of Moudros.
 It is located 2 km northeast of Romanou, 3 km west of Kontopouli, 3 km east of Lychna, 6 km northeast of Moudros and 21 km northeast of Myrina.
-In 2011 its population was 266 people.
 Its elevation is 30 m.

 Population

 History

 The village was first mentioned as Repanidion in 1285 in a census record of the monastery Pteris, that was located near Tsimandria, southwestern Lemnos.
 Among others it had a chapel known as Odigitria.
 The name probably comes from a plant called "rapanida".
 In 1418, Buondelmonti mentioned the village as Rapagnidi.
 Belon wrote in 1548 that the village was situated near a port known as Ekato Kefalon (Εκατό Κεφαλών = "The Hundred Heads").
 This port was also known to 16th-century Ottoman geographer Piri Reis.

 This indicates that the village was not located in its present-day location, but near present Agios Ypatios.
 The move probably took place in the beginning of the 19th century.